-The US Centers for Disease Control and Prevention (CDC) define a person living with HIV (HIV+) and with a CD4 cell count of 200 or less as having AIDS.
-People are also diagnosed with AIDS if they have or have had one of the AIDS-defining conditions.
-The CDC has developed a list of more than 20 opportunistic infections that are considered AIDS-defining conditions.
+The US Centers for Disease Control and Prevention (CDC) defines a person living with HIV (HIV+) and with a CD4 cell count of 200 or less as having AIDS.
+People are also diagnosed with AIDS if they have, or have had, an AIDS-defining condition.
+More than 20 opportunistic infections are considered AIDS-defining conditions.

-People with AIDS can rebuild their immune system with the help of HIV drugs just like people with HIV who do not have AIDS.
-Even if your CD4 cell count goes back above 200 or an OI is successfully treated, you will still have a diagnosis of AIDS.
-This does not necessarily mean you are sick or will get sick in the future.
-It is just the way the public health system counts the number of people who have had advanced HIV disease, and is very much like having had a diagnosis of cancer that has been successfully treated or gone into remission.
+People with AIDS can rebuild their immune system with the help of HIV drugs, just like people with HIV who do not have an AIDS diagnosis.
+You will still have a diagnosis of AIDS, even if your CD4 cell count goes back above 200, an OI is successfully treated, and your immune system is strong.
+However, this is just because of the way the public health system counts the number of people who have had advanced HIV disease.
+Having an AIDS diagnosis does not mean that you are sick or will get sick in the future.
+It is very much like having had a diagnosis of cancer that has been successfully treated or gone into remission.

 The best way to prevent OIs is to keep your immune system as strong as possible by taking HIV drugs as soon as you know that you are living with HIV.
 This allows the immune system to do its job of controlling infections.